zchips/web-s10-rtk-query-mp-start/README.md

 2. Inside [QuoteForm.js](./frontend/components/QuoteForm.js) use the `useCreateQuoteMutation` hook to POST a new quote to the server.

-3. Inside [quotesApi.js](./frontend/state/quotesApi.js) build the functionality needed to DELETE a quote and PUT a change to its `apocryphal` status.
+3. Inside [Quotes.js](./frontend/state/Quotes.js) build the functionality needed to DELETE a quote and PUT a change to its `apocryphal` status.

 ❗ Note that this task and the next ones can be done in parallel.

 #### 👉 TASK 6 - Create messages to show that requests are in progress

-Inside [Quotes.js](./frontend/components/Quotes.js) and [QuoteForm.js](./frontend/components/QuoteForm.js), render messages to the screen to inform the user that requests are in flight, and test them out by throttling the speed of the requests in the Network Tab in Chrome (by selecting `Fast 3G` from the dropdown).
+Inside [Quotes.js](./frontend/components/Quotes.js) and [QuoteForm.js](./frontend/components/QuoteForm.js), render messages to the screen to inform the user that requests are in flight, and test them out by throttling the speed of the requests in the Network Tab in Chrome (by selecting `Fast 3G` or `Slow 3G` from the dropdown).
 Design and style these messages however you like!

 #### 👉 TASK 7 - Display validation problems